Fraternité Eucharistein

 Retreats organized by the community

-The history of Château de Beauregard has been intertwined with that of Haute-Savoie for 800 years.
-The defensive function of this former fortified house from the 13th century led to its construction overlooking the village.
-Successive additions over the centuries to the original rectangular keep have given it its current form.
-The château was owned by the de la Fléchère family until 2004.
-It was then passed on by its last inhabitants, Count Roger and his wife Jacqueline, to the Diocese of Annecy to welcome the Fraternité Eucharistein.
+The history of the Château de Beauregard has been intertwined with that of Haute-Savoie for 800 years.
+The defensive role of this former 13th-century stronghold led to it being built overlooking the village.
+Successive additions over the centuries to the original rectangular keep gave it its current form.
+The château remained in the de la Fléchère family until 2004, when its last inhabitants, Count Roger and his wife Jacqueline, passed it on to the Diocese of Annecy to house the Fraternité Eucharistein.

-Over the years, a large part of the château, including the roof, has been restored, and two outbuildings have been renovated into residences.
-Two one-hectare vegetable gardens are cultivated.
-The entire property serves those who wish to experience a spiritual retreat, short or long, in a fraternal setting.
+Over the years, a large part of the château, including the roof, has been restored, and two outbuildings have been converted into residential houses.
+Two one-hectare kitchen gardens are cultivated.
+The entire estate is at the service of those who wish to spend time on a spiritual retreat, short or long, in a fraternal setting.

 The Fraternité Eucharistein in St Jeoire

-The brothers and sisters consecrated within the Fraternité Eucharistein are animated by a charism: to live the Eucharist in the Mass, in adoration, and in their entire life.
+The consecrated brothers and sisters of the Fraternité Eucharistein are united by a charism: to live the Eucharist in the Mass, in adoration, and in every aspect of their lives.

-Since 1996, the Fraternity has welcomed people in difficulty or seeking, to share a community life of prayer and manual work in three houses (Valais, Var, and Haute-Savoie).
-Their simple and fraternal way of life is conducive to a time of personal rebuilding or a time of perspective and discernment.
+Since 1996, the Fraternity has welcomed people in difficulty or searching, to share a community life of prayer and manual work, across three houses (Valais, Var, and Haute-Savoie).
+Their simple, fraternal way of life lends itself well to a time of personal rebuilding or a time of stepping back and discernment.

-Engaged in a specific apostolate with young people and families, the community strives to support the Church's mission of evangelization.
-Currently, ten permanent members in Saint-Jeoire handle the welcome, gardens, and work projects.
-Religious, guests, and collaborators work in their permaculture gardens, on their fruit trees, and on their projects.
+Committed to a specific apostolate among youth and families, the community strives to support the Church's mission of evangelization.
+Currently, ten full-time members look after hospitality, the gardens, and construction projects in Saint-Jeoire.
+Religious, guests, and volunteers work together in their permaculture gardens, among their fruit trees, and on various projects.

 What to expect during your stay

-- Welcome for spiritual family vacations in an autonomous house with its own kitchen.
+- A stay for a family spiritual vacation in an independent house with its own kitchen.

-- Long-term welcome for a time of personal rebuilding or a time of discernment.
-After a trial week, it is possible to be welcomed for several months within the community life.
-This involves sharing in the life of prayer, work, meals, and fraternal times.
-It is a beautiful opportunity to experience God at the heart of one's life.
+- A long-term stay for a time of personal rebuilding or an accompanied vocational discernment.
+After a trial week, it is possible to be welcomed for several months within community life.
+This involves sharing the life of prayer, work, meals, and fraternal time over the medium term.
+This more particular form of welcome is discerned together, so as to be a genuine stretch of life's journey in faith.

 .webp)